Bertha Lund Glaeser: Career

 At the Cincinnati School of Medicine and Surgery, she lectured on diseases of children and also had charge of the clinic.
 The department was later organized into the Woman's Medical College of Cincinnati (later known as the Laura Memorial College).
-In her practice, Glaeser made steady and notable progress in a large private practice, making a specialty of the diseases of women and children.
-In addition, she was for many years, medical examiner for the Massachusetts Mutual Life Insurance Company and also the Masonic Widows and Orphans Relief of Toledo, Ohio.
+In her practice, Glaeser made steady and notable progress in a large private practice, specializing in diseases of women and children.
+In addition, she was a medical examiner for the Massachusetts Mutual Life Insurance Company and also the Masonic Widows and Orphans Relief of Toledo, Ohio.

 In 1895, Glaeser went to Europe and studied in Vienna, Berlin, Dresden, and London.
-Upon her return to the U.S., she resumed her practice in Cincinnati, devoting her attention exclusively to diseases of women and children, in which branch of the profession she was particularly successful.
+Upon her return to the U.S., she resumed her practice in Cincinnati, devoting her attention exclusively to diseases of women and children, an area in which she was successful.
 She was a member of the Cincinnati Academy of Medicine, Ohio State Medical Society, and the American Medical Association.

-Aside from professional connections, Glaeser was a member of Golden Rod Chapter of the Order of the Eastern Star, of which she was a past worthy matron.
+Aside from professional connections, Glaeser was a member of the Golden Rod Chapter of the Order of the Eastern Star, of which she was a past worthy matron.
 She also belonged to the Mistletoe Lodge of the International Association of Rebekah Assemblies and held its highest office.
 Glaeser belonged to St. Paul Episcopal church.
 She was not an advocate of woman suffrage, believing that she always had her rights without recourse to the ballot.

 Death and legacy

-Bertha Lund Glaeser died at Good Samaritan Hospital, Cincinnati, May 5, 1939.
+Bertha Lund Glaeser died at Good Samaritan Hospital, Cincinnati, on May 5, 1939.

 The Bertha Lund Glaeser Fund was established by bequest in 1939 to provide tuition for women students in the College of Medicine at the University of Cincinnati.